 Fake and Farce: Backdrops for seven scenes has its origins in the performative piece developed for La Tallera during the Summer of 2017.
-This multi-faceted piece created spatially complex theatrical perspectives that brought the back stage to the front whilst turning the workplace into a continuous exhibit.
+This multi-faceted piece created spatially complex theatrical perspectives that brought the back

 Fake and Farce unfolds upon the results of those scenes thus adding an extra level of interpretation that sets forth the tension between the construction of time in what is properly pictorial and in the moving image.
 The whole exhibition is a kind of background while the recorded images of the action that took place in La Tallera have become themselves a video-installation.